mlasevich/PyRSMQ/README.md

 ## PyRSMQ Release Notes

 * 0.4.0
-  * Add ability to import `RedisSMQ` from package rather than from the module (i.e. you can now use `from rsmq import RedisSMQ` instead of `from rsmq.rsmq import RedisSMQ`)
+  * Ability to import `RedisSMQ` from package rather than from the module (i.e. you can now use `from rsmq import RedisSMQ` instead of `from rsmq.rsmq import RedisSMQ`)
   * Add quiet option to most commands to allow to hide errors if exceptions are disabled
   * Additional unit tests
-  * Add auto-encoding of non-string messages to JSON for sendMessage
+  * Auto-encoding of non-string messages to JSON for sendMessage
-  * Add `RedisSMQConsumer` for easier creation of queue consumers
+  * Add `RedisSMQConsumer` and `RedisSMQConsumerThread` for easier creation of queue consumers
-  * Add examples for simple producer/consumer
+  * Add examples for simple producers/consumers

 * 0.3.1
   * Fix message id generation match RSMQ algorithm